 Memorial University has partnered with Western Union Business Solutions (WUBS) to give international students and their families an easy, fast and affordable way to pay for tuition and related fees using the WUBS bank transfer and online payment platform GlobalPay for Students.
 Visit the Cashier's Office for more information on the (WUBS) GlobalPay for Students payment option.

 Check out the events, services, and resources offered by Student Life to help prepare you for your first week of classes.
 Make sure you register for and attend Welcome Week, order and pick up your campus (student ID) card, and set up Wi-Fi.
-For international students, you need to register with the Internationalization Office, as well as attend an international information session in late August or early September.
+For international students, you need to register with the Internationalization Office, as well as attend an international information session before or during the first weeks of the semester.